tbega/cs2pyexternalcheat/README.md

 1. Launch Counter-Strike 2
 2. Run the cheat by clicking on main.py, if this does not work, open a command prompt in admin, and navigate to the folder you have main.py in.

+If you do not know how to use command prompt to navigate go here:

  **https://www.howtogeek.com/659411/how-to-change-directories-in-command-prompt-on-windows-10/**

 3. Type `py main.py`

 # Troubleshooting